eirikhanasand/iikg2001/exam/exam22.md

 4. Speed of cryptography operations.

 ## Question 8
-The amount of time by which business operations need to be restored to service levels as expected by the business when there is a security breach or disaster is known as
+The amount of time by which business operations need to be restored to service levels as expected by the business when there is a security breach or disaster is known as<br/>
 Select one alternative:

 1. Recovery Time Objective (RTO).